 Physical damage is exactly what it sounds like.
 The most common causes are spilling a liquid on your drive or dropping your computer.
 But other factors like excessive heat can also damage your SSD physically.

 Faulty firmware updates occur often when something interrupts the process of your SSD updating its firmware.
-While keeping firmware updated is meant to ensure the best possible functionality, your SSD will fail if something goes wrong.
+While keeping firmware updated is meant to ensure the best possible functionality, your SSD Drives will fail if something goes wrong.

 Faulty construction errors are generally manufacturer defects.
 For example, if the electronics aren’t soldered properly, the connections may oxidize prematurely or otherwise break.
 Since SSDs don’t have moving parts, these sorts of issues are rarer than in HDDs, but they do still occur.